 You can learn more about DISM command and how you can use to provisioned store apps by reading this article.

-Q: How do customers manage updates to the app once they have rolled out the app through the custom installer?
+Q: How do I manage updates to the app once they have rolled out the app through the custom installer or via side loading?

-Q: How does side loaded version of the app can be updated in the domain environment setup?
+Q: How can a side loaded version of the app be updated in a domain environment setup?

-A: Basically, if you have followed the option to sideload iAuditor with the hockey app and distribute the app internally to all of the users, then it is very easy to roll out the upgrade.
-You will need to release the files on the shared folder with the newly downloaded version.
-The installer when it runs for the users on login will detect if the package is updated and will install the update seamlessly.
+A: If you have used hockey app to distribute the app internally to all of your users, then it is very easy to roll out the upgrade.
+You will need to release the files on the shared folder with the newly downloaded version on HockeyApp.
+The installer will run for the users on login and will detect if the package is updated, if not it will install the update seamlessly.
+If you’re having any trouble with this please reach out to our support team at [email protected]

 Q: How can I side load LOB apps for the whole organization?